mocaccinoOS/website/content/en/docs/Desktop/Luet/repositories.md

 ## Switch repositories

 {{< alert color="warning" title="Warning" >}}
 Do not mix development and stable repositories!
-Be sure to have installed in the system or the `stable` or the development repositories only.
+Be sure to only have installed `stable` or the development repositories.
 {{< /alert >}}

 In MocaccinoOS repositories are standard packages.
 To remove the development repositories, you can: